When I entered into this market a few years ago and attended business events and conferences, I always wondered:

 The #1 mistake “salesy” speakers make is they tease their audience.
 They don’t give any content away and teach, they tease how amazing their content is going to be…only if you pay.
 So their entire talk is just a sales pitch.

 The better alternative is to TEACH them, and not tease them.
-You should teach them the methodology on what it takes for them to get results in their life and being able to show them how to move a step in the right direction.
+You should teach them the methodology on what it takes for them to get results in their lives and being able to show them how to move a step in the right direction.
 Teaching them how to move to a more desirable state in their finances, businesses, relationships, wealth, or whichever niche you’re in.

 Sooo how do you sell WHILE giving away your content?